oss-aspen/8Knot/docs/new_viz_guidance.md

 Please try to understand the architecture by reading the code before you begin any of your own development work.
 There are few "gotchas" but some are unavoidable.
-A recommended way of doing this is to start by looking at /pages/overview.py.
+A recommended way of doing this is to start by looking at /pages/overview/overview.py.
 This file sketches the markup of the Overview page.
-You'll see that we import the files that have the appropriate callback functions for the pages' figures from /pages/visualizations/overview/.
+You'll see that we import the files that have the appropriate callback functions for the pages' figures from /pages/overview/visualizations.
 In this respect, we aim to isolate larger logical "chunks" of our application- the page's structure is higher in the hierarchy, and individual visualizations are imported and further organized below.

+### Visualization Template

+[Visualization Template](https://github.com/oss-aspen/8Knot/blob/dev/pages/visualization_template/viz_template.py) gives you the outline to making your next visualization.

 ### Data and Queries